-A handful of states have taken action recently to mitigate the impact, though none can fully replace the federal funding in the long term.
+A handful of states have taken action to mitigate the impact of the expired subsidies, though none can fully replace federal funding long-term.
 Here’s what they’re doing:

 New Mexico: The only state fully replacing the expired subsidies for 2026 with $17 million in enhanced premium and cost-sharing assistance for individuals and families purchasing coverage through the state’s exchange.

-California: Allocating $190 million to replace subsidies for individuals earning up to 165% of the federal poverty level in 2026.
+California: Allocating $190 million to fully replace subsidies for individuals earning up to 150% FPL, with partial assistance up to 165% FPL.
 The state’s remaining 2 million exchange enrollees will see higher costs, and Covered California projects up to 400,000 people could become uninsured.

 Maryland: For 2026, state subsidies will replace the subsidies for people under 200% of the federal poverty level.
 For those between 201% and up to 400%, the state will replace 50% of the subsidies.